WordPress/gutenberg/docs/how-to-guides/curating-the-editor-experience.md

 ![Image of locking interface](https://raw.githubusercontent.com/WordPress/gutenberg/HEAD/docs/assets/Locking%20interface.png?raw=true)

-Keep in mind that each block you want to lock will need to be individually locked as desired.
-There is not a way to mass lock blocks currently.
+Keep in mind that you can apply the locking options to blocks inside of the initial block you are locking by turning on the "Apply to all blocks inside" option but you cannot mass lock blocks otherwise.

+**Lock the ability to edit certain blocks**

+Alongside the ability to lock moving or removing blocks, the [Navigation Block](https://github.com/WordPress/gutenberg/pull/44739) and [Reusable block](https://github.com/WordPress/gutenberg/pull/39950) have an additional capability: lock the ability to edit the contents of the block.
+This locks the ability to make changes to any blocks inside of either block type.

 **Apply block locking to patterns or templates**